jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Music is a higher revelation than all wisdom and philosophy.
+Rejoicing in our joy, not suffering over our suffering, makes someone a friend.
-- Ludwig van Beethoven
+- Friedrich Nietzsche

-Updated on: [9/11/2023]
+Updated on: [9/12/2023]
 <!-- #quoteEnd -->
 </pre>